+The Marketing minor is intended for traditional, undergraduate students who are in a major outside of the undergraduate business department.
 Only courses in which a student has received a "C" or better may be applied to the minor.
-Students are limited to one minor in accounting, business and economics, economics, finance, international business and economics, management and organizational behavior or marketing.
-Students (except Bachelor of Arts in Management students) seeking a minor in marketing must complete with a grade of "C" or better 21 semester hours, which must include ECON 101(3); 102(3); ACCT 111(3); MKTG 300(3), and at least three unique 300-level courses in marketing.
-A Bachelor of Arts in Management student seeking a minor in Marketing must complete with a grade of "C" or better the following courses and their prerequisites: MKTG 305, MKTG 310, MKTG 330, MKTG 350, MKTG 360 and MKTG 380.
-A student who majors in marketing may not earn a minor in the undergraduate business department.
+Students are limited to one minor in Accounting, Business and Economics, Finance, Management and Organizational Behavior, or Marketing.
+Students seeking a minor in Marketing must complete with a grade of "C" or better, 21 semester hours, which must include ECON 101(3); 102(3); ACCT 111(3); MKTG 300(3), and at least three unique 300-level courses in Marketing.
+A student who majors in marketing may nor earn a minor in the undergraduate business department.